-White House mulls action on anti-conservative bias, as Twitter locks out McConnell campaign
+GOP goes to war with Twitter over McConnell campaign account freeze

 In addition to a potential executive order, the White House is planning a summit with technology companies on Friday aimed at combatting extremism online.
 This comes after President Trump discussed the dangers on the internet during an address following last weekend’s shootings in El Paso and Dayton.
 The El Paso suspect had been linked to an online manifesto that expressed hatred toward Hispanic immigrants.

-Fox News' Blake Burman and Gregg Re contributed to this report.
+Fox News' Alex Pappas, Blake Burman and Gregg Re contributed to this report.